zcrayman/tut-data/README.ftl.md

 The **complete** code set in each section includes the initial code base plus the code developed up to that point in the tutorial.

-You can choose to start with the **initial** code set.
-Or you can start with the **complete** code set for a given section.
-Not every code file is displayed in the tutorial, because that would slow things down too much.
-But important ones are such as writing tests, creating data oriented interfaces services, and looking at some key domain objects.
+You can choose to start with the **initial** code set or you can start with the **complete** code set for a given section.
+Important files from each of the steps are shown in the tutorial, such as writing tests, creating data oriented interfaces services, and looking at some key domain objects.

-While there are many build systems, this tutorial is built using [Gradle][gs-gradle] and includes the Gradle Wrapper, so you don't have to install anything to run the code.
+This tutorial is built using [Gradle][gs-gradle] and includes the Gradle Wrapper, so you don't have to install anything to run the code.

 For example, if you want to check out the initial code set: